 It’s why in the Australian Parliament I drove the development and passage of the Clean Energy Package including the implementation of a carbon price.
 I was also instrumental in establishing the Climate Change Authority, the Australian Renewable Energy Agency, the Clean Energy Finance Corporation and the Carbon Farming Initiative.

 I was a fierce defender of the Renewable Energy Target and energy efficiency policies and successfully proposed and participated in many Senate Inquiries for example on the impacts of global warming on agriculture, invasive species and biosecurity, water security, and disaster preparedness.
 I successfully proposed and drove two Senate Inquiries into the operation of the National Electricity Market and another on the scale of corporate tax avoidance.

-I am currently a Patron of the Australian Solar Council, an Ambassador for the 100% Renewable Energy Campaign of the World Future Council, Ambassador for the Global Greens, Advisory Board member of the Climate Accountability Institute and Member of the Energy Watch Group.
+I am currently a Patron of the Australian Smart Energy Council, an Ambassador for the 100% Renewable Energy Campaign of the World Future Council, Ambassador for the Global Greens, Board Member of The Bob Brown Foundation, Advisory Board member of the Climate Accountability Institute, Solar Heads of State, The Borneo Project and Member of the Energy Watch Group.